pulibrary/dpul-collections/architecture-decisions/0004-deleting-records.md

 over time.

-- Deleted resource hydration and transformation cache entries will stay in the cache after the resource is remove from Solr until the next full reindex, or in the case of the transformation cache, partial reindex.
+- Deleted resource hydration and transformation cache entries will stay in the cache after the resource is remove from Solr until the next full reindex.